FranUrsus/TimeSeriesImaging/README.md

 **Data normalization**

 The hourly values ​​for each of the 3 images have been normalized between 0 and 1.
 For the consumption image, they have been normalized between the highest and lowest consumption of all users.
-For the images of day of the month and day of the week associated with each consumption schedule, it has been divided by 10.
+For the images of day of the year and day of the week

 ### Deep learning.
 (Modeling)